Five, four, three, two, one. Kids Next Door forever.

-There are many in this episode.
-When Numbuh Four refuses to fight his father, when Mr. Beetles is confused about why he would ever try to hurt his son, the part where he explains how the fathers got in this situation (said dad states they were all going to counseling lessons to be better dads) and Numbuh Four's reaction.
+- There are many in "Operation: M.A.T.A.D.O.R.", especially the outcome and The Stinger: when Numbuh Four refuses to fight his father, when Mr. Beetles is confused about why he would ever try to hurt his son, the part where he explains how the fathers got in this situation (said dad states they were all going to counseling lessons to be better dads) and Numbuh Four's reaction.

-Back in the interview, the live-action actors have started crying at the memories.
-Although it quickly turns into a Crowning Moment of Funny, the switch to live-action made the mood seem all the more real.
+- Back in the interview, the live-action actors have started crying at the memories.
+Although it quickly turns into a Funny Moment, the switch to live-action made the mood seem all the more real.

-During the credits there's a small montage of stills from all the episodes with the theme song playing, which abruptly ends with a watercolor picture of the kids watching a sunset from the treehouse with a single phrase over them: "Stay young..."
+- During the credits, there's a small montage of stills from all the episodes with the ending song playing and then ends with a watercolor picture of the kids watching a sunset from the treehouse with a single phrase over them: "Stay young..."

 Numbuh 5/Abby:Yeah, we told him everything he wanted to hear, we'll meet you up on the Moon base okay?
 Oh!
 And Numbuh one?
 Welcome back.

-In "Operation: D.A.D.D.Y.", it was revealed that Mr. Boss is Numbuh 86's father.
-Afterwards they admitted that they didn't really care if they were technically enemies, that they would just do their thing and still be loving father and daughter.
+- In "Operation: D.A.D.D.Y.", it was revealed that Mr. Boss is Numbuh 86's father.
+Despite having being shown as a Child Hater plenty of times before, Mr. Boss explains that he genuinely loves his own children (he just hates everyone else's).
+Afterwards, they admitted that they didn't really care if they are technically enemies, that they would just do their thing and still be loving father and daughter.
 It's both touching and funny.

-Another Numbuh 86 one: at the end of "Operation: S.L.U.M.B.E.R.", Numbuh Three, seeing that no-one else is willing to be 86's friend due to her acting like such a Jerkass most of the time, insists that she'll be her friend anyway.
+- Another Numbuh 86 one: at the end of "Operation: S.L.U.M.B.E.R.", Numbuh Three, seeing that no-one else is willing to be her friend due to her acting like such a Jerkass most of the time, insists that she'll be her friend anyway.

 "You may be my arch-enemy — but you're also my sister!"